EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 ![](/blog/2020/04/28/convenient-reporting-with-jasper/preview.png)

-Don’t worry, this is just the preview, the actual result looks like this:
+Don’t worry about the broken images; this is just the preview, the actual result looks like this:

 ![](/blog/2020/04/28/convenient-reporting-with-jasper/piechart.jpg)